I'm an avid Google Maps guide — here's why it's my favorite place to post

 Even if that is the case, I plan to keep taking photos when I’m out and about and posting them on Google Maps.
 It gives me something to do and over the years, it has helped me hone my photography skills.
 If you’re bored and looking for an inexpensive hobby that can also help people, it just might be for you too.

-Read next: How to use Street View on Google Maps
+Read next: How to use Street View on Google Maps.

-Anthony Spadafora is the security and networking editor at Tom’s Guide where he covers everything from data breaches and ransomware gangs to password managers and the best way to cover your whole home or business with Wi-Fi.
-Before joining the team, he wrote for ITProPortal while living in Korea and later for TechRadar Pro after moving back to the US.
+Anthony Spadafora is the managing editor for security and home office furniture at Tom’s Guide where he covers everything from data breaches to password managers and the best way to cover your whole home or business with Wi-Fi.
+He also reviews standing desks, office chairs and other home office accessories with a penchant for building desk setups.
+Before joining the team, Anthony wrote for ITProPortal while living in Korea and later for TechRadar Pro after moving back to the US.
 Based in Houston, Texas, when he’s not writing Anthony can be found tinkering with PCs and game consoles, managing cables and upgrading his smart home.